 The validity of the approach discussed above has been demonstrated by studies using layer-specific average properties with a two-dimensional east-west vertical cross section through borehole USW UZ-14 to investigate the effect of multiscale heterogeneity on unsaturated flow and transport within the unsaturated zone.
 In these studies, random fields of three selected properties-matrix permeability, van Genuchten matrix capillary pressure parameter, and fracture permeability-were generated.
 The simulated fluxes were compared for three sets of rock property distributions for three cases.
 In these cases, mean rock properties for a given geologic layer are the same.
 In the first case, the mean rock properties are used for each layer.
 In the second case, a stochastically generated fracture permeability is used within each geologic layer.
-In the third case, stochastic fields of all the selected rock properties.
+In the third case, stochastic fields of all the selected rock properties were included, with the variabilities determined from the measured hydrologic properties.
 Thus, the first case only considered large-scale heterogeneity, while the second and third cases included small-scale heterogeneity within a geologic unit (BSC 2004f, Section 6.3.4).